HMS Endeavour: Outward voyage

 Endeavour departed Plymouth on 26 August 1768, carrying 18 months of provisions for 94 people.
 Livestock on board included pigs, poultry, two greyhounds and a milking goat.

 The first port of call was Funchal in the Madeira Islands, which Endeavour reached on 12 September.
 The ship was recaulked and painted, and fresh vegetables, beef and water were brought aboard for the next leg of the voyage.
 While in port, an accident cost the life of master's mate Robert Weir, who became entangled in the anchor cable and was dragged overboard when the anchor was released.
 To replace him, Cook pressed a sailor from an American sloop anchored nearby.

 Endeavour then continued south along the coast of Africa and across the Atlantic to South America, arriving in Rio de Janeiro on 13 November 1768.
 Fresh food and water were brought aboard and the ship departed for Cape Horn, which she reached during stormy weather on 13 January 1769.
 Attempts to round the Cape over the next two days were unsuccessful, and Endeavour was repeatedly driven back by wind, rain and contrary tides.
 Cook noted that the seas off the Cape were large enough to regularly submerge the bow of the ship as she rode down from the crests of waves.
 At last, on 16 January the wind eased and the ship was able to pass the Cape and anchor in the Bay of Good Success on the Pacific coast.
 The crew were sent to collect wood and water, while Banks and his team gathered hundreds of plant specimens from along the icy shore.
 On 17 January two of Banks' servants died from cold while attempting to return to the ship during a heavy snowstorm.

 Endeavour resumed her voyage on 21 January 1769, heading west-northwest into warmer weather.
 She reached Tahiti on 10 April, where she remained for the next three months.
-The transit of Venus across the Sun occurred on 3 June, and was observed and recorded by astronomer Charles Green from Endeavour deck.
+The transit of Venus across the Sun occurred on 3 June, and was observed from three separate observatories set up on the shore (there had been concerns that cloud might obscure the event, so additional positions were established to reduce this risk).
+The main observatory at Fort Venus (now called Point Venus) was equipped with three telescopes and manned by astronomer Charles Green, Cook, and Robert Molyneux, the master of the Endeavour.